-Kourtney Kardashian Jealous Of Justin Bieber & Hailey Baldwin’s Engagement, Per ‘Hollywood Life’
+Kourtney Kardashian Jealous Of Justin Bieber And Hailey Baldwin’s Engagement, Per ‘Hollywood Life’

-Kourtney Kardashian is allegedly jealous of Justin Bieber’s relationship with his new fiance Hailey Baldwin.
+Kourtney Kardashian is allegedly jealous of Justin Bieber’s relationship with his new fiance, Hailey Baldwin.

 According to an August 28 report by Hollywood Life, Kourtney Kardashian isn’t jealous of the fact that Justin Bieber is planning to marry Hailey Baldwin, but she is envious of the fact that he’s found the love of his life and is planning to spend his life with her.

-Sources tell the outlet that the Keeping Up with the Kardashians star would never make a move on Justin while he was in a relationship with Hailey, but she can’t help but wish she was also planning her life with something.
+Sources tell the outlet that the Keeping Up With the Kardashians star would never make a move on Justin while he was in a relationship with Hailey, but she can’t help but wish she was also planning her life with something.

 “Kourtney isn’t trying to make any moves on Justin, she totally respects what he has with Hailey.
 That doesn’t mean she’s not a little envious, and she can’t help but wish that she was the one engaged and madly in love,” an insider dished.